 It’s time for agencies to give the cobbler’s children some new shoes!

 Empower your new business director.
 Give them the clout and resources to get what they need from the agency as if they are the primary contact person for your most important client.
-Their projects are not put on the back burner when the agency gets busy.
-Allow them the time, resources and realistic expectations to build a consistent new business pipeline.
+Their projects are moved from the back-burner to the front-burner, even when the agency is busy.

 3. Create a Narrower Niche and Appealing Position for Your Agency

 The FOUNDATION of an ad agency’s new business program is its positioning.
 Creating the right positioning is a lot like fishing.
-A successful fisherman fishes for a specific fish, with a specific bait, the right equipment and he knows just where to fish.
-He has developed the expertise to land the real trophies.
+A successful fisherman fishes for a specific fish, with the right bait and knows where the fish are.
+They have developed the expertise to land the real trophies.

 “The common failing among agencies seeking new business is the inability, or unwillingness, to name what they stand for,” Bob Lundin, Agency search consultancy Jones Lundin Beals

-Combining social media with your agency’s niche can become an appealing and powerful positioning.
+Combining social media with your agency’s niche can become an appealing and powerful positioning tool.
 Here are a few examples: